alijmlzd/bootstrap-rtl/README.md

-bootstrap-rtl is a right to left style for twitter bootstrap. its clean and does not make any difference in main bootstrap.
+bootstrap-rtl is a right to left style for [twitter bootstrap](http://twitter.github.com/bootstrap). its clean and does not make any difference in main bootstrap.

+note: it always works with the latest version of Bootstrap.

 ## Usage